-Mode of Attendance: Full Time or Part Time
+Mode of Attendance: Full-time or part-time

-China has the world’s biggest population and the second largest economy in the world.
-As part of the BRICS and a BASIC group, China has a large impact in world affairs: understanding China is increasingly becoming essential to understanding the world.
+China has the world’s biggest population and the second-largest economy in the world.
+As part of the BRICS and BASIC group, China has a large impact on world affairs: understanding China is increasingly becoming essential to understanding the world.
 Politics and International Relations of China provide a fascinating opportunity to examine issues and themes in modern politics.
 From dynastic rule to the fall of the Qing, unequal treaties and their legacies in the form of Hong Kong and Macau, China offers an example for examining and analyzing long-standing questions of territory, border, identity and sovereignty.
 From these historical origins to the more recent ‘Rise of China’, the buzzword of the 21st Century, this MSc degree brings together elements required to fully appreciate and understand China’s rise, its origins, and its current position in the world.

 The MSc covers China’s domestic and international politics, and the historical and theoretical issues through the Chinese Politics modules of State and Society in the Chinese Political process (domestic politics), China and International Politics (international relations) and Taiwan’s Politics and Cross-Strait Relations.
 Each China Politics module combines empirical and theoretical material in a historically sensitive manner.
 The modules aim to establish thematic groupings for the purposes of considering and debating the government and politics of China, and further examine the relations between the government and politics of China and regional developments, international pressures, and the global political economy.